Metempsychosis -- full rpg ruleset -- work in progress

 Limited card slots (4 per A - K)

-Cards -- active powers of greater value -- can be traded in for more cards of lesser value, for example 3 2s can be traded for 6 1s.
+Cards -- active powers of greater value -- can be traded in for more cards of lesser value.
+For example three 2s can be traded for six Aces.
 Typically but not always these must be of the same suit.

 For example: Lesser spells can be spent to cast a spell of greater value.
 Such as spending 4 Aces to cast a 4th level spell.
 Cannot be used to cast spells outside of one's skill level.